 Groothuis released a massive "Yes!!!!" when the final challenger, Denis Kuzin, failed to beat his time.
 He grabbed Jac Orie, the coach who kept faith in him when so many others had given up, in a bear hug that almost broke Orie's glasses.

 Morrison took silver and 500 champion Michel Mulder added bronze to make it another outstanding Dutch party at the Olympic oval.

 In the summer of 2011 Groothuis fought depression and even contemplated suicide while his wife Ester was pregnant with their first child.
 "I was pretty close.
-And that is pretty shocking to say," he told Dutch national broadcaster NOS last year.

 Now the couple was kissing beside the ice, Groothuis with the Dutch flag draped over his shoulders as they celebrated the fourth gold medal in five speedskating events for the Dutch.

 "She went through enough bad times," he said.
 "I am so thankful that she has been there for me all this time."

 If Groothuis came up with a comeback of a lifetime, Davis shocked with a defeat no one had expected.